mega-bailey/habitual/README.md

 # habitual

-Vanilla JS app to help track habits
+An app to help track habits - using HTML, SASS, Vanilla JS, and JQuery